Improving React Testing Library Tests

 by the textbox

-role, however since we have multiple textboxes in the form, we need to be more specific than that.
-Luckily, the query accepts a second param, which is an options object, where we can narrow down the match using the name
+role.
+However, since we have multiple textboxes in the form, we need to be more specific than that.
+Luckily, the query accepts a second parameter, which is an options object, where we can narrow down the match using the name

-attribute.
-From the documentation we can see that name
+From the documentation, we can see that name

 When running the test we get an error:

-We do have a label for the input, so why is this not working?
+We do have a label for the input, so why isn't this working?
 It turns out that the label needs to be associated with the input.
 To achieve this, the label should have a for

 attribute matching the associated input's id